 Aside from its conservation efforts, the Halifax Regional Municipality also follows By-Law Number A-300 for Respecting Animals and Responsible Pet Ownership.
 This covers proper Halifax animal control procedures.
 As such, hiring professional humane Halifax animal control becomes essential for residents when keeping wildlife conflict in check.

-Given the abundance of wildlife in the area and the regulations, projects and associations that protect them, residents of the Halifax region have learned to live peacefully with most wildlife that live in the urban areas.
+Given the abundance of wildlife in the area and the regulations, projects, and associations that protect them, residents of the Halifax region have learned to live peacefully with most wildlife that lives in the urban areas.
 However, when they begin to pose health risks to residents or cause property damage, Skedaddle Humane Wildlife Control is the company to call for Halifax wildlife control.